Sanjukta Deb: Journal editorial/reviewer role

 Deb is an editor for Journal of Biomaterials Application (associate editor), Journal of Tissue Science & Engineering (associate editor), and Journal of the American Ceramic Society (guest editor).

 She is also a peer-reviewer for Biomaterials, Cell Interactions, Dental Materials, Journal of Applied Polymer Science, Journal of Biomaterial Science, Journal of Biomedical Materials Research, Journal of Materials Science, Journal of Oral Rehabilitation, Proceedings of the Institution of Mechanical Engineers, Journal of Engineering in Medicine, The European Journal for Prosthodontics, and Materials in Medicine.

 Deb is a member of the Medical Health regulatory Agency, UK; Wellcome Trust; EPSRC; the Lottery Grants Committee; and the European Society for Biomaterials.

 Awards

 She also won The Biocompatibles Endowed Prize in 2008.
 Sanjukta received a Fellow of Academy of Dental Materials (FADM) in 2001.
 She was also a chair at the Royal Society of Chemistry, Biomaterials Chemistry interest group.
-Prof Deb served UK Society of Biomaterials as a secretary and a president.
+Prof Deb served the UK Society of Biomaterials as a secretary and a president.